dvollrath/StudyGuide/facts/capital.md

 Much like all of our stylized facts, we're going to zoom out and focus on the stability involved in this data, as in the first figure.
 That will allow us to build a model of economic growth, and using that we can think about why countries in the second figure may see these movements in capital/output over time.

-Stable capital/output ratios
-{: .label .label-green }
+{: .fact }
-**The capital/output ratio in developed economies appears to be stable over the long-run (e.g. decades)**
+The capital/output ratio in developed economies appears to be stable over the long-run (e.g. decades)

 ## Return to capital
 One of the key reasons to look at the capital/output ratio is that it should inform us about the *return* to capital.
 We need a tiny bit of math to think about this return.
 Recall the share $s_K$ is the fraction of GDP that is paid to owners of capital.
 Total payments to capital are thus $s_K Y$, and therefore the average return to any given unit of capital, $R$, is